SURS Facts – Internal Revenue Code Section 415(b) & Excess Benefit Arrangement

 - Special IRC 415(b) limits are used in the following situations:

-- If the retiree participated in SURS f or less than 10 years, then the IRC 415(b) limit is reduced by 10% for every year of participation less than 10 (but not lower than 10% of the 415(b) limit).
+- If the retiree participated in SURS for less than 10 years, then the IRC §415(b) limit is reduced by10 percent for every year of participation less than 10.

 How is a retiree’s “annual benefit” for IRC 415(b) limit purposes determined?

-- If staff determines that a member’s benefit meets the criteria f or IRC 415(b) limit testing, the accounting staff uses a custom-built actuarial tool that calculates the annual benefit amount that is payable under the SURS qualified trust.
+- If staff determines that a member’s benefit meets the criteria for IRC 415(b) limit testing, the accountingstaff uses a custom-built actuarial tool which calculates the “annual benefit” amount that is payable underthe SURS qualified trust.

-- If the annual benefit exceeds the IRC 415(b) limit, it is split into two portions:
+- If the “annual benefit” exceeds the IRC 415(b) limit, the “annual benefit” is split into two portions:

-- Excess Benefit Arrangement: The amount in excess of the IRC 415(b) limit that is payable to the retiree through the EBA.
-Payments from the EBA are reported on IRS Form W-2 as nonqualified deferred compensation plan payments.
-As such, if paid as a lump-sum benefit, they may not be rolled over to an eligible retirement plan to avoid taxation.
+- Excess Benefit Arrangement (EBA): The amount in excess of the IRC 415(b) limit that ispayable to the retiree through the EBA.
+Payments from the EBA are reported on IRS Form W-2as nonqualified deferred compensation plan payments.
+As such, if paid as a lump-sum benefit,payments may not be rolled over to an eligible retirement plan to avoid taxation.

 How are EBA payments taxed?

-Illinois tax law excludes all SURS benef it payments from taxable income for state income tax purposes.
+Illinois tax law excludes all SURS benefit payments from taxable income for Illinois state income tax purposes.

-Your retirement benefit exceeds (or is expected to exceed) the amount that SURS can pay from the trust fund on an annual basis.
-Therefore, a portion of your retirement benefit will be paid from SURS EBA fund.
-The total amount of your retirement benefit is not affected.
-However, your payment will come from two sources, SURS trust and the EBA fund.
+If your retirement benefit exceeds or is expected to exceed the amount that SURS can pay from the trust fund on an annual basis, a portion of your retirement will be paid from the SURS EBA fund.
+The total amount of your retirement benefit will remain the same; it will simply be paid from two sources: the SURS trust and the EBA fund.

-SURS will determine what portion of your benefit is payable from the SURS trust and from the EBA fund at retirement and on an annual basis thereafter.
+SURS will determine the portion of your benefit payable from the SURS trust and portion payable from the EBA fund at the time of retirement and on an annual basis thereafter.